Hello there friend and Welcome aboard!!

 - Similar.
 I do think the sound signatures are similar in a lot of ways.
 They both have very good bass character, definition, and clarity.
 The bass on both isn’t overpowering, but it’s there and it has enough impact to make the song very enjoyable.

 Treble/Mid-range.
-Parlaying off that, the treble in both is detailed to me, but to some it’s lacking a little in air and “excitement.”
-I guess my ears have gotten pretty sensitive, because I don’t think that at all.
-The reason I got so excited about the PM3 was because it didn’t come across as harsh or shrill.
+Parlaying off that, the treble in both is detailed to me, but to some, it’s lacking a little in air and “excitement.”
+I guess my ears have gotten pretty sensitive because I don’t think that at all.
+The reason I got so excited about the PM3 was that it didn’t come across as harsh or shrill.
 What does Sibilant mean?
 It has a fantastic balance.
 The HD600’s do for the most part, but there’s a little spike in the upper mid-range that can become fatiguing, but really I’m nitpicking and it’s what gives them their unique character and magic.
 Both have incredible detail if I could sum things up.

 - Both have detachable cables, though the 600’s cable comes out of both ears while the PM3’s comes out of one side.

 - Ear cups.
 The PM3’s ear cups are a bit smaller than the HD600’s.

 - Closed vs. Open.
 The HD600 is an open-backed headphone while the PM3 is closed back.
 Closed back vs. Open back headphones.
 The PM3’s are meant to isolate while the HD600’s are meant for a quiet home studio.